2003 NBA Finals

 The 2003 NBA Finals was the championship series of the National Basketball Association's (NBA) 2002–03 season, and the culmination of the season's playoffs.
 The Western Conference champion San Antonio Spurs played the Eastern Conference champion New Jersey Nets for the title, with the Spurs holding home court advantage.
 The series was played under a best-of-seven format.

 The Spurs defeated the Nets to win the series 4–2 for their second championship.
 Spurs forward Tim Duncan was named the Most Valuable Player of the championship series.
 The series was broadcast on U.S. television on ABC, with Brad Nessler, Bill Walton and Tom Tolbert announcing.

-The 2003 Finals documentary was narrated by Rodd Houston, who later narrated three other NBA Finals series.

 Background

 The 2002–03 season had already started as a memorable one for the San Antonio Spurs, as it was the team's first season in their new arena, the SBC Center (now the Frost Bank Center).
 However, as this season was one of beginnings, it was also one of endings.
 During the season, Spurs star David Robinson announced that it was his last season.
 The NBA Finals also marked the end of Steve Kerr's career as well—he was on the Spurs, having already won three titles with the Chicago Bulls.

 Over the last few seasons, injuries had slowed down Robinson's productivity to the point where he missed 18 games in his final season while averaging only 8.5 points per game.
 Nevertheless, Robinson retired holding Spurs franchise records in points, rebounds, steals and blocks.
 The Spurs had a very successful season, finishing 60–22, tying for the best record in the NBA that year.